jon-jacky/Piety/editors/ed.md

 If you start *ed.py* with a Python command that includes the *-i* option, control transfers to an interactive Python prompt when *ed.py* stops for any reason.
-All the editing buffers and their contents are still intact.
+All the editing buffers, their contents, and other context -- such as the current line in each buffer -- are still intact.
 You can use the *ed.py* API or any other Python statements.
-You can type *ed()* to resume running *ed.py* again.
+You can type *ed()* to restart *ed.py*, resuming just where you left off.
+No function arguments are needed here, because the data assigned at startup are still present.

 You can exit the Python session in the usual way, by typing *exit()* or *^D*.